mileshiroo/Zerseher/README.md

 Zerseher
 ========

-*Remake of "Zerseher" by Joachim Sauter in Processing, using the Eye Tribe tracker.*
+*Remake of "Zerseher" by Joachim Sauter in Processing, using the Eye Tribe tracker.
+See a video of the 1992 original [here](https://www.youtube.com/watch?v=Gq79PW4hIGw).*

 In the **code** folder of this project, you will notice **EyeTribe.jar**.